• Skip to primary navigation

 • ⅔ cup toasted and roughly chopped walnuts

-• 4 ounces cotija cheese slightly crumbled, plus more for garnish
+• 4 ounces queso fresco plus more for garnish

 • 3 tablespoons extra virgin olive oil